MagneticEarth/MagneticEarth.github.io/README.md

 The site is hosted for free using [GitHub Pages](https://pages.github.com/) and built using [Jekyll](https://jekyllrb.com/), which makes the site easy to maintain and version control, and enabling external contributions through pull requests.
 We use the [Hydeout](https://github.com/fongandrew/hydeout) Jekyll theme.
-Changes to the [repository master branch](https://github.com/MagneticEarth/MagneticEarth.github.io) are automatically built and deployed; to test the changes locally is a bit more complicated:
+Changes to the [repository master branch](https://github.com/MagneticEarth/MagneticEarth.github.io) are automatically built and deployed.
+To test the changes locally is more complicated:

 1. [Install Jekyll](https://jekyllrb.com/docs/installation/)
 2. Get the repository and make changes: